A Balrog in the Closet

 Summary: Oneshot.
 Balrog hunting, warm tea, and a misplaced book is not how Thranduil expected to spend his night.
 But when Legolas' true fear comes to light, he sees how the loss of a loved one has impacted both of them.

-Characters: Thranduil and Legolas, features an OC
+Characters: Thranduil and Legolas, features OCs and a mention of Galion

 "For though they may be parted